 Greetings from the road!

-Routines can provide comfort and stability, but they can also cause your mind – and your life – to go into autopilot.
+While routines can provide comfort and stability, they can also cause your mind – and your life – to go into autopilot.

 Whether you choose to hit the road or not, you don’t have to settle for status quo expectations and life on autopilot.

-Ok, here’s the synopsis of my 8-day Nomadic Living Downsizing Countdown :
+Here’s the synopsis of my 8-day Nomadic Living Downsizing Countdown:

 8 Days From Nomadic Living: A Downsizing Micro-Glimpse

 With the downsizing and packing process well underway, I paused to catch my breath.
 This bag of tea is a micro-glimpse of my process.
 I went from an abundant tea selection, with many boxes of tea stacked in my kitchen cabinet, to one single consolidated zip-lock bag.
-With just one week to go, I spent my entire Saturday sorting and clearing “everything kitchen”.
+With just one week to go, I spent an entire Saturday sorting and clearing “everything kitchen”.
 Tea was one of so many things I needed to sort through from my kitchen, but bit by bit… it got done.

 7 Days From Nomadic Living: Moving Sale

 The 7 day count-down!
-After more sorting and setting aside my final few irreplaceable items for storage (original art, family photo albums, for example).
+After sorting, sorting and more sorting … I had set aside my final few irreplaceable items for storage (original art, family photo albums, for example).
 I posted a moving sale sign by the elevator in my building.
 It listed the last of the things I had yet to sell.
 (Much of it sold.
 Whatever was left, I donated.)

 6 Days From Nomadic Living: Decision Fatigue